centerparcs.co.uk

 Lower quartile (lowest paid)

 The chart shows the proportion of men and women per earnings quartile for the four quartiles.
-There is a fairly even split across the upper quartile (the highest paid).
-There are more women than men in the remaining three quartiles, with the highest proportion of women being in the lower quartile (lowest paid), followed by the lower middle quartile and then the upper middle quartile.
+There is a fairly even split across the upper two quartiles (the highest paid).
+There are more women than men in the remaining two quartiles, with the highest proportion of women being in the lower quartile (lowest paid), followed by the lower middle quartile.

 Bonus pay gap

-Our median bonus pay gap is 46.6% and our mean bonus pay gap is 50.4%.
+Our median bonus pay gap is 42.8% and our mean bonus pay gap is 47.6%.
 This is mainly due to the fact that our bonus is linked to total annual salary.
-This is a higher figure for full time employees and we can see that men are more likely to work full time at Center Parcs than women.
-In addition Benefits in Kind are specific employee benefits for senior managers, such as company cars and private medical care.
+This is a higher figure for full-time employees and we can see that men are more likely to work full-time at Center Parcs than women.
+Benefits in Kind are specific employee benefits for senior managers, such as company cars and private medical care.

-Bar chart showing the proportion of men and women recieving bonus payments in kind.
+A table showing the proportion of men and women recieving bonus payments in kind.
 See text description of figure 2 for a full description of the image.
 See full dataset for all data.
-Figure 2: Bar chart showing the proportion of men and women receiving bonus payments and Benefits in Kind
+Figure 2: A table showing the proportion of men and women receiving bonus payments and Benefits in Kind

 Bonus